dart-lang/language/working/2364 - primary constructors/feature-specification.md

 The primary parameter scope is the current scope for the body of the body part of the declaring header constructor, if any.

+*Note that the _formal parameter initializer scope_ of a normal (non-declaring) constructor works in very much the same way as the primary initializer scope of a primary constructor.
+The difference is that the latter is the current scope for the initializing expressions of all non-late instance variable declarations, in addition to the initializer list of the body part of the constructor.*

 *The point is that the constructor body should have access to the "regular" parameters, but it should have access to the instance variables rather than